IABTechLab/uid2docs/api/v2/endpoints/post-identity-map.md

 ### Request Examples

-The following are unencrypted JSON request body examples for each parameter, one of which you should include in your token generation requests:
+The following are unencrypted JSON request body examples for each parameter, one of which you should include in your identity mapping requests:

 ```json
 {